The planar Cayley graphs are effectively enumerable I: consistently planar graphs: 3-connected planar s admit s

 Given a group presentation $\PF=\left<\SF \mid \RF\right>$, we will distinguish between two types of generators $s$: those for which we have $s^2$ as a relator in $\RF$ and the rest.
 The reasons for this distinction will become clear later.
 Generators $t$ for which the relation $t^2$ is provable but not explicitly part of the presentation might exist, but do not cause us any concerns.
 Given a group presentation $\PF=\left<\SF \mid \RF\right>$, we thus let $\IF=\IF(\PF)$ denote the set of elements $s\in \SF$ such that $\RF$ contains the relator $s^2$ or $s^{-2}$.

 Let $\SF'= \SF \cup (\SF \sm \IF)^{-1}$.
 For example, if $\PF=\left<a,b,c \mid a^2, b^2\right>$, then $\SF'= \{a,b,c,c^{-1}\}$.

-A {\em spin} on $\PF=\left<\SF \mid \RF\right>$ is a cyclic ordering of $\SF'$ (to be thought of as the cycling ordering of the edges that we expect to see around each vertex of our \Cg\ once we have proved that it is planar)
+A {\em spin} on $\PF=\left<\SF \mid \RF\right>$ is a cyclic ordering of $\SF'$ (to be thought of as the cycling ordering of the edges that we expect to see around each vertex of our \Cg\ once we have proved that it is planar).

-An {\em \empr} is a triple $\PF, \sigma, \tau$ where $\PF=\left<\SF \mid \RF\right>$ is a group presentation, $\sigma$ is a spin on $\PF$, and $\tau$ is a function from $\SF$ to $\{0,1\}$ (encoding the information of whether each generator is \spre\ or \srev).
+An {\em \empr} is a triple $(\PF, \sigma, \tau)$ where $\PF=\left<\SF \mid \RF\right>$ is a group presentation, $\sigma$ is a spin on $\PF$, and $\tau$ is a function from $\SF$ to $\{0,1\}$ (encoding the information of whether each generator is \spre\ or \srev).

 To every \empr\ $\PF, \sigma, \tau$ we can associate a tree $\ttt$ with an \vapf\ embedding in $\R^2$.
-As a graph, we let $\ttt$ be $Cay\left<\SF \mid s^2, s \in \IF\right>$.
+As a graph, we let $\ttt$ be $Cay\left<\SF \mid s^2, s \in \IF\right>$, and let $o=o_\ttt$ denote the identity of \ttt\ seen as a \Cg.
 Easily, we can embed $\ttt$ in $\R^2$ in such a way that for every vertex $v$ of $\ttt$, one of the two cyclic orderings of the colours of the edges of $v$ inherited by the embedding coincides with $\sigma$ and moreover, for every two adjacent vertices $v,w$ of $\ttt$, the clockwise cyclic ordering of the colours of the edges of $v$ coincides with that of $w$ if and only if $\tau(a)=0$ where $a$ is the colour of the $v$--$w$ edge.
 (If $\tau(a)=1$, then the clockwise ordering of $v$ coincides with the anti-clockwise ordering of $w$.)

 Given a word $W$, we let $W^\infty$ be the 2-way infinite word obtained by concatenating infinitely many copies of $W$.
 We say that two words $W,Z\in \RF$ {\em cross}, if there is a 2-way infinite path $R$ of $\ttt$ induced by $W^\infty$ and a 2-way infinite path $L$ induced by $Z^\infty$ such that $L$ meets both components of $\R^2 \sm R$.
 Note that, if two non-trivial words form closed walks in the \Cg, then the words cross if and only if the closed walks cross.